Z3BRO/Flipper-Zero-RGB/README.md

 Big thanks to Quenon#1989,t.me/hitriy and axum#6461 for making this possible!

+# Tutorials

+## Full Build Guides
 Here is a Tutorial made by t.me/hitriy https://telegra.ph/Flipper-Zero-RGB-backlight-guide-12-26

 Another Tutorial on how to remove the led backlight board (also made by t.me/hitriy) https://telegra.ph/Izmenenie-cveta-podsvetki-Flipper-Zero-11-14 you will need to translate it unless you speak russian

+## PCB Assembly

+Here is a video i made on assembling the pcb https://youtu.be/N64fDjziTaE

 # Here are the links to everything you will need!